PCRacer/NetSurferExtreme/README.md

 and add the website to the Ad-Blocking Whitelist and click refresh.
 This should solve your problem instantly.

 Qu i c k  ti p  on  c l o s ing  a l l  t ho s e  t a b s  and  s t a r ting  f r e sh. . .

+Shortcut for power users - Ctrl + Alt + X

 If you've been busy browsing the internet for a while, you would probably notice that you have a few or maybe a lot of tabs open.
 It can be quite the hassle to close all those tabs and starting over again with